 1968: The Beatles were at the top of the UK singles chart with “Lady Madonna,” the group’s fourteenth UK single to reach #1.

-1970: Joni Mitchell’s third album Ladies of the Canyon was released.
+1970: Joni Mitchell released her third studio album, Ladies of the Canyon.
 The album’s dozen tracks include some of Mitchell’s most popular compositions such as “Big Yellow Taxi,” “Woodstock” and “The Circle Game.”

 1971: Bruce Springsteen & Friendly Enemies opened for The Allman Brothers Band at the Sunshine In in Asbury Park, New Jersey.
 Springsteen had just disbanded his group Steel Mill and within a few weeks formed Dr. Zoom & The Sonic Boom with Steve Van Zandt.